Richard Watson (bishop of Llandaff)

 Richard Watson (1737–1816) was an Anglican bishop and academic, who served as the Bishop of Llandaff from 1782 to 1816.
 He wrote some notable political pamphlets.
 In theology, he belonged to an influential group of followers of Edmund Law that included also John Hey and William Paley.
+Also one time he argued it is morally acceptable to murder children if they 'might grow up to avenge their fathers.'

 Life

 Watson was born Heversham, Westmorland (now Cumbria), and educated at Heversham Grammar School and Trinity College, Cambridge, on a scholarship endowed by Edward Wilson of Nether Levens (1557–1653).
 In 1759 he graduated as Second Wrangler after having challenged Massey for the position of Senior Wrangler.
 This challenge, in part, prompted the University Proctor, William Farish, to introduce the practice of assigning specific marks to individual questions in University tests and, in so doing, replaced the practice of 'judgement' at Cambridge with 'marking'.
 Marking subsequently emerged as the predominant method to determine rank order in meritocratic systems.
 In 1760 he became a fellow of Trinity and in 1762 received his MA degree.
 He became Professor of Chemistry in 1764 and was elected a fellow of the Royal Society in 1769 after publishing a paper on the solution of salts in Philosophical Transactions.

 Watson's theological career began when he became the Cambridge Regius Professor of Divinity in 1771.
 In 1773, he married Dorothy Wilson, daughter of Edward Wilson of Dallam Tower and a descendant of the eponymous benefactor who had endowed Watson's scholarship.
 In 1774, he took up the position of prebendary of Ely Cathedral.
 He became archdeacon of Ely and rector of Northwold in 1779, leaving the Northwold post two years later to become rector of Knaptoft.
 In 1782, he left all his previous appointments to take up the post of Bishop of Llandaff, which he held until his death in 1816.
 In 1788, he purchased the Calgarth estate in Troutbeck Bridge, Windermere, Westmorland.
 The same year he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.

 Watson was buried at St Martin's Church in Bowness-on-Windermere.